Best Price Promise

 Planning and booking

-1. How can I find cheap train tickets from Brighton to London?
+2. How do I find the best train route from Brighton to London?

 Make full use of the TrainPal app or website.
 Our Train Journey Planner is an excellent online planning tool.
 Simply fill in the cities or stations you depart from and arrive at.
 Then check timetables and schedules, compare prices, consider direct routes, and see if there are food supplies or other amenities you need.
 You can get the best train route from Brighton to London.

-3. What is the best way to travel from Brighton to London by train?
+3. What is the fastest train from Brighton to London?

 4. Are there direct trains from Brighton to London?